GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/http-request-fields/en.md

 ## Description

-This module adds fields to the GraphQL schema to retrieve data from an external source or list of sources.
+This module adds global fields to the GraphQL schema to retrieve data from an external source or list of sources.

 ### `_requestJSONObjectItem`